Publish SDK metrics from the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 How can I use this information?

 You can use the metrics the SDK collects to monitor the service clients in your application.
 You can look at overall usage trends, identify anomalies, review service client exceptions returned, or to dig in to understand a particular issue.
-Using Amazon CloudWatch, you can also create alarms to notify you as soon as your application reaches a condition that you define.
+Using Amazon CloudWatch Logs, you can also create alarms to notify you as soon as your application reaches a condition that you define.

 Topics